 - Earth up spring cabbages and other winter brassicas to give them better anchorage in strong winds.
-Tall growing Brussels are particularly prone to this and may need a strong cane next to them.
+Tall growing Brussels sprouts are particularly prone to this and may need a strong cane next to them.

 - Remove yellowing leaves from Brussels sprouts regularly as these can get fungal diseases.
 Harvest sprouts from the stem upwards.

 - Continue winter digging so the weather can break down the soil and make preparing seedbeds easier.
 Cover empty prepared vegetable beds with fleece or clear (not black) plastic, which will warm the soil so it is easier to work.

 - Prepare a perennial vegetable bed which can be planted up with rhubarb crowns and asparagus crowns.